Ghost routing explained with routes.yaml examples — routes, collections & taxonomies

 Norbert

-One of the main features making Ghost an extremely powerful publishing platform and CMS is Dynamic Routing.
-Routing is the system that maps URL patterns to data and templates within Ghost, which can be used to build custom site structures.
-The routes.yaml file contains the default Ghost configuration.
+One of the main features that makes Ghost a powerful publishing platform and CMS is Dynamic Routing.
+Routing is the system that maps URL patterns to data and templates within Ghost, which you can use to build custom site structures.
+Your active routing is defined in routes.yaml: that file is where you configure URLs, collections, and related behavior.
+Ghost ships a starting configuration you can download from Admin, edit, and upload again (see below).
+For the latest properties and edge cases, see Ghost’s official routing documentation.

 ## routes.yaml